Shit Hits the Sheds Tour

-The Shit Hits the Sheds was a concert tour by the American heavy metal band Metallica, which took place in 1994.
+The Shit Hits the Sheds was a concert tour by the American heavy metal band Metallica that took place in 1994.
 The band played in 51 shows in North America, including a performance at Woodstock '94, which had an attendance of over 300,000 people.

 Overview

 This tour is also known for the debut of the song "The God That Failed", and Lars Ulrich's down-scaled drum kits.
 According to Ulrich's interview on guitar center in 2014, two rack toms were removed from his original drum setup, thus allowing the hi-hat cymbal and ride cymbal to be placed nearer to him and making his drum kit easier to play.

 This was also the last tour that Metallica played in standard tuning before tuning down to E♭ standard due to James Hetfield's deteriorating vocals from the recent large-scale tour in support of Metallica (commonly known as the Black Album).

 On the last date of the tour in Miami, the famed lead vocalist of Judas Priest, Rob Halford (who at the time was the lead vocalist for Fight), sang guest vocals on stage for a performance of "Rapid Fire" from his band's 1980 album British Steel.